certifaction/cli/README.md

 > #### Usage
 >
->     certifaction prepare [prepare flags] [-o output] [input | url]
+>   certifaction prepare [input files | URLs...] [flags]
 >
 > #### Description
 >
-> Prepares a document for signing.
-A salt and a document claim encryption key
+> Prepare a document for signing.
-> pair is added to the document, and optionally a branded footer.
-If enabled, a
+> A salt and a document claim encryption key pair is added to the document, and optionally a branded footer.
-> Digital Twin QR code with a document encryption key will be added to the
+> If enabled, a Digital Twin QR code with a document encryption key will be added to the document.
-> document.
-If the input file is already a digital original then the command
-> will return the input file unchanged.
-Currently only processes PDF files.
-An
+> If the input file is already a digital original then the command will return the input file unchanged.
-> error is returned if the input is not a PDF file.
-If the input parameter is
+> Currently only processes PDF files.
+An error is returned if the input is not a PDF file.
-> omitted, then the command will take its input from stdin.
-If the output
+> If the input file (or URL) is omitted, then the command will take its input from stdin.
-> parameter is omitted, then the output will be returned to stdout.
+> If the output file is omitted, then the output will be returned to stdout.
 >
+> The signature and the Digital Twin QR code can be placed manually or on an additional page; they are placed on an additional page by default.
+> To place them manually, set --additional-page=false and pass the necessary positioning flags (see --additional-page help).
+>
 > #### Flags
 >
+>       --additional-page                Adds an additional page with the signatures of the signers and the Digital Twin QR code.
+>                                        If --additional-page=false, --page, --position-x, --position-y, and --height need to be submitted;
+>                                        if, in addition, --digital-twin=true, --qr-llx, --qr-lly, --qr-height, and --qr-page are required. (default true)
->     --digital-twin     Adds a Digital Twin footer, encrypts the document and stores it.
+>       --digital-twin                   Adds a Digital Twin footer, encrypt the document and store it.
->                       Uses the footer template given by the -footer parameter.
->                       If no -footer parameter is provided, then the default footer is used.
+>       --encryption-key generate-keys   Encryption key in hexadecimal format.
+Generate one with generate-keys.
+If none is given, a new one is generated for you.
+>   -h, --help                           help for prepare
->     --language         Overrides the default language.
-Available languages are de, en, fr and it.
+>   -l, --language string                Overrides the default language.
+>   -o, --output string                  Output file path.
+Use '-' for stdout.
+>       --output-dir string              Directory to place all output files.
+>       --password-algorithm string      Password encryption algorithm.
+Either empty (with no password) or xor-b58
+>       --qr-height float                Height of the Digital Twin QR code.
+Required when --additional-page=false and --digital-twin=true.
+>       --qr-llx float                   Bottom-left x-coordinate of the Digital Twin QR code.
+Required when --additional-page=false and --digital-twin=true.
+>       --qr-lly float                   Bottom-left y-coordinate of the Digital Twin QR code.
+Required when --additional-page=false and --digital-twin=true.
+>       --qr-page uint                   Page number to place the Digital Twin QR code.
+Required when --additional-page=false and --digital-twin=true.
->     --scope            Optional signature scope override to choose between
->                       register, sign and certify.
+>       --scope string                   Optional signature scope override.
+To choose between register, sign and certify.

 ### Sign a document